PARTNER ADVISORY

 This tends to resonate with partners who:

-• are getting into rooms with advancement leaders and want to hold up at a strategic level
+are getting into rooms with advancement leaders and want to hold their own strategically

-If you're looking for extra hands, quick feedback, or general marketing support, this probably isn't the right fit.
+If you're looking for extra hands, quick feedback, general marketing support, casual brainstorming, or informal referrals, this probably isn't the right fit.

 This work is about strengthening how you're understood, trusted, and ultimately chosen in advancement.